USPS Alumni Programme

 USPS Alumni Programmeme is:

-- a closed format of seminars, takes several days and only for USPS Community;
+- a closed format of courses, takes several days and is only for the USPS Community;

 - professional discussions with participants and trainers on important topics.